In this article, we look at the 10 best practices to maintain a diesel generator.

 In open-cell lead-acid batteries, verify the level of the electrolyte at least every 200 hr of operation.
 If low, fill the battery cells to the bottom of the filler neck with distilled water.
 Always disconnect generator batteries when not in use.

 6. Routine diesel generator maintenance exercise

-Regular exercising keeps the engine parts lubricated and thwart oxidation of electrical contacts, uses up fuel before it deteriorates, and helps to provide reliable engine starting.
+Regular exercising keeps the engine parts lubricated and thwarts oxidation of electrical contacts, uses up the fuel before it deteriorates, and helps to provide reliable engine starting.
 Engine exercise is recommended to be executed at least once a month for a minimum of 30 min. loaded to no less than one-third of the nameplate rating.

 Most importantly, when it comes to engine maintenance, according to Peter Whitfield of YorPower a leading independent UK diesel generator manufacturer, it is recommended to do inspections regularly because preventative maintenance is better than reactive maintenance.
-Nevertheless it is of utmost importance to follow the designated service procedure and intervals.
+Nevertheless, it is of utmost importance to follow the designated service procedure and intervals.

 Oil drips and other issues are easy to spot and take care of when the engine is nice and clean.
 Visual inspection can guarantee that hoses and belts are in good condition.
 Frequent checks can keep wasps and other nuisances from nesting in your equipment.

 The more a generator is used and relied on, the more it needs to be taken care of.
 However, a generator set that is rarely used might not need a lot of care.

 In case there are leaks along the exhaust line which usually occurs at the connection points, the welds and the gaskets; they should be repaired immediately by a qualified technician.
 Make sure all intake and exhaust ports are well covered.